 - What are the best schools for the career I want to go into?

-Encouraging your child to meet with their guidance counselor not only provides support, but also encourages them to start thinking and taking ownership of their future
+Encouraging your child to meet with their guidance counselor not only provides support but also encourages them to start thinking and taking ownership of their future

 Parents, make sure to attend any parent nights at your child’s high school.
 They give key information about graduation requirements, testing dates, college fairs, and more.
 Also, check out your school’s guidance counselor page on the school’s website.
 It can include key dates and reminders.

 If you are interested in knowing more about dual enrollment, check out my series of blog posts about it.
-Our local high school guidance counselors provided great insights into what to consider and how to determine if it’s a right choice for your child.
+Our local high school guidance counselors provided great insights into what to consider and how to determine if it’s the right choice for your child.
 You can click on each link to go to the specific blog.